 docker build -t my-python-app .

-Use the following command to run the image:
+Use the following command to run the image.
+The -ti

 The image is still only in your local registry.
-To run it in production, you need to upload the image to a remote registry.
-In this tutorial, you use DigitalOcean Container Registry.
+To make it available to other machines, you need to upload it to a registry server.

-Since you have already authenticated your environment with your DigitalOcean account, you can create a registry and log into it.
-Registry names must be globally unique.
+Since you have already authenticated your environment with your DigitalOcean account, you can create such a registry with DigitalOcean Container Registry (DOCR).
 Run the following command using your registry name for the <your-registry-name>

 variable: